skunkdog/skunkdog/README.md

 - A 16 year old student and developer.
+- Proud emacs user.
+- **Security-obsessed, overcautious paranoid.**
 - How to reach me:
   - (email) skunkdog@cocaine.ninja
-- Proud emacs user.
-- Security-obsessed, overcautious paranoid.
-- Looking forward to connections.
+- Looking forward to connections!!